Docosahexaenoic acid (DHA)

-Although some studies have shown that fish oil reduces symptoms of depression, it isn't clear whether DHA by itself has the same effect.
-Other studies suggest it may be EPA which improves depression.
+Although some studies show that fish oil reduces symptoms of depression, it is not clear whether DHA by itself has the same effect.
+Other studies suggest EPA improves depression.

-Fish oil appears to help people who already have heart disease.
-It also may lower the risk for developing heart disease.
+Fish oil appears to help improve outcomes for people who already have heart disease.
+It may also lower the risk for developing heart disease.
 Omega-3 fatty acids found in fish oil help lower triglycerides (fats in the blood), lower blood pressure, reduce the risk of blood clots, improve the health of arteries, and reduce the amount of arterial plaque, which narrows arteries and causes heart disease.
-The American Heart Association recommends eating fish, particularly fatty fish, at least two times a week.
+The American Heart Association recommends eating fish, particularly fatty fish, at least 2 times per week.
 Fatty fish include salmon, herring, lake trout, sardines and albacore tuna.
 People who already have heart disease may need fish oil supplements in addition to adding more fish to their diet.
-Ask your doctor if fish oil supplements would be right for you.
+Ask your doctor if fish oil supplements are right for you.

 Several small studies found that fish oil may help reduce symptoms and inflammation linked with rheumatoid arthritis.
 However, it does not stop joint damage from getting worse.

 Fish oil seems to reduce the pain of menstrual cramps when taken on a regular basis (not just when menstruating).

 Several studies show that high doses (12 g) of fish oil can reduce sensitivity to cold in the fingers and toes of people with Raynaud syndrome.
 Doses this high should be taken only under a doctor's supervision.

 Preliminary studies suggest that fish oil may reduce the fatigue and joint pain associated with lupus.